 University of Arkansas Global Campus

-HFA led the interior renovation for the U of A’s Global Campus located in Rogers, Arkansas.
-The 20,000 sq. ft. office space houses multiple occupant groups on a multi-floor, and also includes advanced technology audio and visual production studios.
+HFA led the interior renovation for the U of A Global Campus located in Fayetteville, Arkansas.
+The 20,000 square foot office space houses multiple occupant groups on a multi-floor renovation and also includes advanced technology, audio and visual production studios, and converted an existing Proscenium theater to a black-box theater.
 Our team worked with various university department heads to develop a consensus in design solutions for each department, and we developed a cohesive master plan for long-term design standards for the campus.
-We used wood and tile elements against neutral white to create modern focal points in common areas in the break room and conference rooms.
 We also conducted a feasibility study for an upcoming addition to the building’s sixth floor and rooftop.